Living in Ubud, Transport: Scooters, Taxis, Go-Jek

 Go-Jek driver delivering GO-FOOD

 Eko with my GO-FOOD order.
-He’s a great guy!
+He’s a friendly guy!

 https://personalexcellence.co/blog/ubud-transport/